ahojukka5/FEMSparse.jl/README.md

 end
 ```

-resulting in that the content of `K` (here shown as a dense matrix for clarity) contains.
+resulting in that the content of `K` (here shown as a dense matrix for clarity) contains:

 ```
 4×4 Array{Float64,2}: